Shredmetal/llmtest/docs/reliability_testing/behavioral_testing_reliability.md

 - Per Run (10 tests): US$0.014
 - Per 100 Runs: US$1.40

-This demonstrates that comprehensive semantic testing remains economically viable even at scale.
+This demonstrates that comprehensive behavioral testing remains economically viable even at scale.
 The cost per test is minimal considering the confidence gained in library reliability.

 Key Cost Insights: